Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 > If you want the bot to give the "Online" role for people for example, it has to be below the bot's role.

 > [!TIP]
-> The bot will remove the Discord token on the first startup from your bot.yaml.<br>
+> The bot will remove the Discord TOKEN on the first startup from your bot.yaml.<br>
-> If you want to replace the token later, just re-add the line into your bot.yaml and DCSServerBot will replace the
+> If you want to replace the Discord TOKEN later, just re-add the line into your bot.yaml and DCSServerBot will replace
-> internal token with this one.
+> the internally saved Discord TOKEN with this one.
+> `token: NEW_TOKEN`

 ### CJK-Fonts Support
 DCSServerBot supports external fonts, especially CJK-fonts to render the graphs and show your player names using the